MicrosoftDocs/microsoft-365-community/Community/information-architecture-site-topology.md

 As you develop your organization's site topology, you may wish to define a site collection naming convention.
 A naming convention can help users identify the function of a site collection, membership, geographic region, or who created the site collection.

-As Office 365 allows users to create site collections, either directly in SharePoint, or via any other group workloads (Outlook, Microsoft Teams, Planner, or Yammer), the only 100% reliable way to enforce a naming convention is by enabling *group naming policies*.
+As Office 365 allows users to create site collections, either directly in SharePoint, or via any other group workloads (Outlook, Microsoft Teams, Planner, or Viva Engage), the only 100% reliable way to enforce a naming convention is by enabling *group naming policies*.

 Since all Office 365 group workloads automatically create SharePoint site collections, naming policies affect all group workloads -- not just SharePoint.